braitsch/node-login/README.md

+TODO:

++ Make a more secure cookie-based auto-auth.
++ Make a secure cookie-based "remember me" system

 #Node-Login

-This now runs under coffeescript.
 To start the server:

 ```
 node_modules/coffee-script/bin/coffee app.coffee
 ```

-####A login & account management system built in Node.js
+####A login & account management system in Coffeescript for Node.js

 Features include: